 Cats also require a different form of Vitamin A. Dogs, like people, naturally manufacture Vitamin A, if Beta-carotene is supplied in the diet.
 Last but not least, cats require arachidonic acid, an essential fatty acids for cats.
 Dogs can manufacture Arachodonic Acid from Omega 3 fatty acids.
 Both dogs and cats require linoleic (Omega 6) and linolenic (Omega 3) fatty acids.

-Why are there bones in Evanger's Hand-Packed foods?
-Are they safe?
+Why are there bones in Hand-Packed Chicken dinners?